AimForNaN/skittle/docs/guides/transformations.md

 # Transformations

-`StyleFilter` provides basic support for affine transformations.
+The `Style` provides basic support for affine transformations.
 By default, scale (S), rotation (R) and translate (T) and origin are supported.
 Rotations are measured in degrees.
 Transformations are done in **TRS** order.